mhtvsSFrpHdE/yet-another-gpu-partition-guide/README.md

 Instead of a script, this repository focus on important steps and why.

 ## Usage
-`.txt` file are actually PowerShell commands with comments.
+PowerShell commands with comments in `.md` markdown file.
 You can copy and paste, run in a admin permission powershell window directly.
 Change arguments before paste into powershell window.